corgibytes/freshli-cli/README.md

 We are not sure how to handle documentation, such as this ReadMe, in different languages.
 If you have any suggestions or would like to help with translations please let us know using the contact information in the [Contributing](#contributing) section.

-## Testing
+## Acceptance Testing

-You can test Freshli using Aruba and Cucumber, which is pre-configured in the repository.
+In addition to running `dotnet test` to run the project's unit and integration tests, you run Freshli's acceptance test suite, built using Aruba and Cucumber, which is pre-configured in the repository.

 You will need Ruby installed on your system, and then run: